EitanHemed/automatically_controlled/README.md

 a text document of the [supplementary materials](./Supplementary%20material.pdf) and all code and data required to reproduce the analyses and plots included in the paper.

+For the published version of the paper, please click [here](https://doi.apa.org/record/2022-05593-001).

 If you find any errors or inaccuracies in the code or documentation, please submit an [issue](